zyang101/SPG_ATM_Machine/README.md

 2. Enter "Y" when prompted to continue
 3. Insert "ATM Card" by changing the value in ~/auth/idcard.txt

-   * This value can be either admin, customer, or cash handler
+   * This value can be one of the following: {admin, customer, cash handler}
    * It is assumed only the respective role will have access to these atm cards.
    * The role value is case sensitive.
 4. Enter a valid username (case sensitive) and PIN (6 digits)